alexxsk/SpectrumGenerator/README.md

 What have done:
 1. "settings.txt" file **parser module**.
-2. GUI module based on Tkinter.
+2. **GUI module** based on Tkinter.
-3. Generator module generates spectrum and show it.
+3. **Generator module** generates spectrum and show it.
+4. Added gaus deviation for linear background.

 What should be done: